code-server-boilerplates/charts/server/README.md

 $EDITOR .env
 ```

-Run the development server with `npm run dev`.
+Run the development server with `npm run dev` (with debug messages).

 ### Required Dependencies